dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### Optional RRs and OPCODES

-Also included in the storage parameters is an explicit table of the RR types and OPCODES that were recorded.
-Using an explicit table removes any ambiguity about whether the OPCODE/RR type was not recognised by the collecting implementation or whether it was specifically configured not to record it.
+Also included in the storage parameters is an explicit array of the RR types and OPCODES that were recorded.
+Using an explicit array removes any ambiguity about whether the OPCODE/RR type was not recognised by the collecting implementation or whether it was specifically configured not to record it.

 For the case of unrecognised OPCODES the message may be parsable (for example, if it has a format similar enough to the one described in [@!RFC1035]) or it may not.
-Similarly for unrecognised RR types the RDATA can still be stored, but the collector will not be able to process it to remove, for example, name compression pointers.

-QUESTION: Should the storage parameters additionally define whether unrecognised OPCODES/RR types are stored ?
+See #malformed-messages for further discussion of storing partially parsed messages.

 ### Sampling and Anonymisation